mrled/suicidevm-freyja/readme.md

 Multiple providers are defined in the Vagrant file, so you probably want to specify which one to bring up:

     vagrant up --provider hyperv

+## Troubleshooting

+- You can't do `vagrant up` from a mapped drive; you must do it from a local drive.